theimowski/master-thesis/docs/section-research.md

         "Server=(LocalDb)\\v11.0;Database=SuaveMusicStore;Trusted_Connection=True",
         DatabaseVendor=Common.DatabaseProviderTypes.MSSQLSERVER >```

-This code in listing {{fssqlproviderdef}} executes proper queries against the given connection and generates necessary types in the background.
-In Music Store, types for both database tables and views will be used.
+In Music Store, types for both database tables and views were used.

-Listing {{fssqlprovideraliases}} defines type aliases for the generated (provided) types.
+Listing {{fssqlprovideraliases}} presents definition of type aliases for the generated (provided) types.
+Type aliases such as `Album`, `Artist`, `Genre` are defined for corresponding database tables (lines 5-9).
+The last 3 type aliases (lines 12-14) represent database views which proved useful in Music Store.

 ```xxx
 {FSharp]{Defining type aliases for SQL Provider}{fssqlprovideraliases}